 Disclosures

-Describe any modifications to the contents and time element vulnerability component in the model since the previously-accepted model.
+Describe any modifications to the contents and time element vulnerability component in the hurricane model since the previously-accepted hurricane model.

-Provide a flowchart documenting the process by which the contents vulnerability functions are derived and implemented.
+Provide a flowchart documenting the process by which the contents hurricane vulnerability functions are derived and implemented.

-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the contents vulnerability functions.
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the contents hurricane vulnerability functions.

-Provide the total number of contents vulnerability functions.
-Describe whether different contents vulnerability functions are used for personal residential, commercial residential, manufactured home, unit location for condo owners and apartment renters, and various building classes.
+Provide the total number of contents hurricane vulnerability functions.
+Describe whether different contents hurricane vulnerability functions are used for personal residential, commercial residential, manufactured homes, unit location for condo owners and apartment renters, and various building classes.

-Provide a flowchart documenting the process by which the time element vulnerability functions are derived and implemented.
+Provide a flowchart documenting the process by which the time element hurricane vulnerability functions are derived and implemented.

-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the time element vulnerability functions.
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the time element hurricane vulnerability functions.

-Describe how time element vulnerability functions take into consideration the damage (including damage due to storm surge, flood, and wind) to local and regional infrastructure.
+Describe how time element hurricane vulnerability functions take into consideration the damage (including damage due to storm surge, flood, and wind) to local and regional infrastructure.

-Describe the relationship between building structure and contents vulnerability functions.
+Describe the relationship between building structure and contents hurricane vulnerability functions.

-Describe the relationship between building structure and time element vulnerability functions.
+Describe the relationship between building structure and time element hurricane vulnerability functions.

-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop contents and time element vulnerability functions for
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop contents and time element hurricane vulnerability functions when:

-unknown residential constructions types and for when some of the primary characteristics are unknown.
+residential constructions types are unknown,

+one or more primary characteristics are unknown,

+one or more secondary characteristics are known, and

+building input characteristics are conflicting.

 Audit

-Modifications to the contents and time element vulnerability component in the model since the previously-accepted model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications and their impact on the contents and time element vulnerability component.
-Comparisons with the previously-accepted model will be reviewed.
+Modifications to the contents and time element vulnerability component in the hurricane model since the previously-accepted hurricane model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications and their impact on the contents and time element vulnerability component.
+Comparisons with the previously-accepted hurricane model will be reviewed.

-Multiple samples of contents and time element vulnerability functions will be reviewed.
+Multiple samples of contents and time element hurricane vulnerability functions will be reviewed.

-3. To the extent that historical data are used to develop mathematical depictions of contents vulnerability functions, the goodness-of-fit of the data to fitted models will be reviewed.
+3. To the extent that historical data are used to develop mathematical depictions of contents hurricane vulnerability functions, the goodness-of-fit of the data to fitted models will be reviewed.

-4. Justification for changes from the previously-accepted model in the relativities between vulnerability functions for building and the corresponding vulnerability functions for contents will be reviewed.
+4. Justification for changes from the previously-accepted hurricane model in the relativities between hurricane vulnerability functions for building and the corresponding hurricane vulnerability functions for contents will be reviewed.

-5. Justification and documentation for the dependence of contents vulnerability functions on construction and/or occupancy type will be reviewed.
+5. Justification and documentation for the dependence of contents hurricane vulnerability functions on construction and occupancy type will be reviewed.

-6. Documentation and justification of the following aspects or assumptions related to contents and time element vulnerability functions will be reviewed:
+6. Documentation and justification of the following aspects or assumptions related to contents and time element hurricane vulnerability functions will be reviewed:

 The method of derivation and underlying data,

-Validation data specifically applicable to time element vulnerability,
+Validation data specifically applicable to time element hurricane vulnerability,

 Coding of time element by insurers,